 Treatment Schedule:

-The treatment schedule should meet the following minimum commodity temperature, PH3 concentration and exposure time.
-Document the commodity temperature, exposure time (starting once minimum concentration has been achieved at commodity center) and minimum PH3 concentration levels.
+The treatment schedule should meet the following minimum commodity temperature, fumigant concentration and exposure time.
+For DDG, document the commodity temperature, exposure time (starting once minimum concentration has been achieved at commodity center) and minimum PH3 concentration levels.
 The dosage recommendations on current fumigant labels only suggest the rate of the initial application of grams of Phosphine per volume.
+Applicators are urged not to allow phosphine concentration levels to exceed 2,500ppmv due to adverse impact on insect respiration and fumigant efficacy.